Dark Mode Light Mode

 Starting around March 1, spring will begin, and the temperature will be perfect for hiking, not too warm or cold.

 During summer, Kurdistan can get really hot, up to 55 degrees, but the temperature is much more pleasant in the mountains.
 Only in June, hiking in the mountains of Kurdistan is still lovely and not too hot.
+Iraqi Kurdistan’s weather, climate and landscape changes from month-to-month.

 A nice overview of different hiking trails in Kurdistan and Iraq can be found here.

-The region has been affected by political instability and conflict in recent years, so it’s important to check the latest travel advisories before your trip.
 However, many areas are considered safe for hiking, and the Kurdish people are known for their hospitality and warmth toward visitors.
 Local crime is almost nonexistent.

-Not really; when you arrive at Erbil International airport, you must buy a ‘visa on arrival’, which costs around 80 dollars.
+Yes when you arrive at Erbil International airport, you must buy a ‘visa on arrival’, which costs around 80 dollars.
 There is no need to arrange a visa in advance.

 If you’re arriving at the international airport in Erbil, then you don’t need any other documents.